 - The Hysterectomy Association

-You can also go to NHS Choices or the Human Fertilisation and Embryology Authority (HFEA) for more information about fertility problems.
+You can also go to the NHS website or the Human Fertilisation and Embryology Authority (HFEA) for more information about fertility problems.
 You can connect with others who have similar problems on the Endometriosis UK Health unlocked forum.

 NICE is not responsible for the content of these websites.